apaeffgen/PanConvert/docs/User_Guide/Basic_Usage.md

 ## The preconfigured conversion sets

+* These are the preconfigured standard converters.
+All documents are Standalone-Versions of the document.````
 * Make sure the Standard-Conversion Checkbox is marked.
 Otherwise you have to use the manual converter
+* The Batch-Conversion Checkbox has to be unchecked
 * Chose one From Format
 * Chose one To Format.
 The formats should not be the same

 ## Usage of the manual converter

 * The Standard – Checkbox has to be unchecked.
+* The Batch-Conversion Checkbox has to be unchecked
-* In the from field you have to fill in the supported pandoc formats of the source format.
+* In the From-field you have to fill in the supported pandoc formats of the source format.
+A list of all From-formats is available via the ...
+Button at the end of the input field.
-* In the to field you have to fill in the supported pandoc formats of the destination format
+* In the To-field you have to fill in the supported pandoc formats of the destination format.
+A list of all To-formats is available via the ...
+Button at the end of the input field.
 * In the Parameter field, all known pandoc parameters, separated via semicolon ';' can be used.
+A list of all options is available via the ...
+Button at the end of the input field.
 * For some formats the Parameter field can be left blank, for others it has to be filled.
 * To get a odt or epub file, you have to specify the name of the file.
 There is a working example for odt filled in already.
 The file will be saved in the same directory where the panconvert directory is saved, e.g. on MacOS it will be /Applications

+## Batch Conversion

+* Both the Manual and the standard conversion work in batchmode
+* First you have to decide if you want to convert a filelist or a directory
+* A directory can be converted recursivly
+* Files can be added from different locations.
+Only one format conversion at a time